Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 The Handbook of Vacuum Technology consists of the latest innovations in vacuum science and technology with a strong orientation towards the vacuum practitioner.
 It covers many of the new vacuum pumps, materials, equipment, and applications.
 It also details the design and maintenance of modern vacuum systems.
 The authors are well known experts in their individual fields with the emphasis on performance, limitations, and applications rather than theory.
 There aremany useful tables, charts, and figures that will be of use to the practitioner.

-The primary audience will be members of the American Vacuum Society (5000+ members).
-The larger audience includes physicists, materials scientists, engineers, and technicians.
-Students involved in computer design and manufacture (electronic materials and processing), plasma science and technology, applied surface science, thin films, and new materials research.
+Members of the American Vacuum Society (5000+ members).
+Physicists, materials scientists, engineers, and technicians.
+Students involved in computer design and manufacture (electronic materials and processing), plasma science and technology, applied surface science, thin films, and new materials research